Copyright 2013 Pacific Northwest Writers Association. All Rights Reserved

 by Cherie Tucker

-The Second Stage of Surprise: Frustration
+The Fifth Stage of Surprise: Acceptance

 by Jason Black

-This article is part three in a series exploring the five stages of surprise as a writer’s adaptation of the familiar five stages of grief emotional cycle.
-Last month, we dealt with denial.
-This month, we’ll look at what happens next: frustration and the surface emotion of anger that comes with it.
-And while the frustration stage is never pleasant to experience, it can certainly be one of the most fun stages for authors to subject our characters to.
+This article is the last in a series exploring the five stages of surprise, as a writer’s adaptation of the familiar “five stages of grief” emotional cycle.
+Last month dealt with depression.
+This month, we’ll look at acceptance.